Lego Art: Harry Potter Hogwarts Crests

 Released on 1 January 2021, Harry Potter Hogwarts Crests (set number: 31201) is based on the Hogwarts house crests in Harry Potter.
 It consists of 4,249 pieces and offers builders the option to recreate any one of the four Hogwarts house crests namely Gryffindor, Slytherin, Hufflepuff, and Ravenclaw.
 Four of the same set can also be combined to create an ultimate Hogwarts crest piece.
 The accompanying soundtrack includes interviews with the graphic designers for the Harry Potter and Fantastic Beasts films, Miraphora Mina, and Eduardo Lima, creative director for the Harry Potter films, Alan Gilmore, and the head prop maker for the Harry Potter and Fantastic Beasts films, Pierre Bohanna.
 Later, in April 2021, Lego released an alternative set of instructions to provide builders with additional build options namely Hedwig, the Platform 9¾ sign, and the Golden Snitch.
-In August 2021, The Lego Group announced Harry Potter Hogwarts Crests (set number: 31201) will be retiring on 31 December 2023.
+In August 2021, The Lego Group announced Harry Potter Hogwarts Crests (set number: 31201) would be retired on 31 December 2023.

-Disney’s Mickey Mouse
+Disney's Mickey Mouse

-Released on 1 January 2021, Disney’s Mickey Mouse (set number: 31202) is based on the Disney cartoon characters of Mickey Mouse and Minnie Mouse.
+Released on 1 January 2021, Disney's Mickey Mouse (set number: 31202) is based on the Disney cartoon characters of Mickey Mouse and Minnie Mouse.
 It consists of 2,658 pieces and offers builders the option to recreate either Mickey or Minnie Mouse.
 Two of the same set can also be combined to create a united Mickey Mouse and Minnie Mouse piece.
 The accompanying soundtrack includes interviews with Disney's creative director and character artist, David Pacheco, Disney's character artist, Jeff Shelly, Disney's principal character artist, Brian Blackmore, and Disney's senior character artist, Ron Cohee.
 Later, in April 2021, Lego released an alternative set of instructions to provide builders with additional options for recreating the characters.
-In August 2021, The Lego Group announced Disney's Mickey Mouse (set number: 31202) will be retiring on 31 December 2023.
+In August 2021, The Lego Group announced Disney's Mickey Mouse (set number: 31202) would be retired on 31 December 2023.

 World Map

 Released on 1 June 2021, World Map (set number: 31203), with a total of 11,695 pieces, is Lego's largest set to date where builders are able to recreate a map of the world.
 Builders are also able to customise the look of the oceans, either by following instructions inspired by the bathymetric mapping of the ocean floor, or placing them to their own liking.
 Tiles can be rearranged to create three different versions of the map, each of which centers on a different continent.
 The set also features customisable brick-built pins for builders to mark destinations on the map.
 The accompanying soundtrack includes interviews and travel stories from bloggers and adventurers such as Torbjørn C. Pedersen, who is the first person to visit every country in the world in one journey without flying.
 On 10 September 2021, The Lego Group had published instructions for two new alternate builds for World Map (set number: 31203) are Denmark and Europe.
-In August 2021, The Lego Group announced World Map (set number: 31203) will be retiring on 31 December 2023.
+In August 2021, The Lego Group that announced World Map (set number: 31203) would be retiring on 31 December 2023.